 Blueberry Pancake Recipe

-Making your own pancakes from scratch can be a fun thing to do with kids and are great for dinner with sausage.
-There are lots of fancy recipes out there with lots of ingredients, but we like to keep it simple.
-Our best recipe for quick pancakes is simple and easy and doesn’t require an emergency trip to the grocery store for an ingredient that we wouldn’t normally have on hand.
+Making your own pancakes from scratch is a great thing to do with kids and builds memories for years to come.
+There are plenty of fancy recipes out there with lots of ingredients, but we prefer to keep it simple.
+Our best recipe for quick pancakes is simple and easy and doesn't require an emergency trip to the grocery store for an ingredient that you wouldn't normally have on hand.

 1 Tbsp sugar